fenago/generative-adversarial-networks/chapter_26/Lab_20.md

 titles = ['Real', 'Generated', 'Reconstructed']
 # scale from [-1,1] to [0,1]

-### 26.5.
-How to Perform Image Translation with CycleGAN

-571

 images = (images + 1) / 2.0
 # plot images row by row